zhuoniy/DjangoRest-Login/README.md

 ## How to setup the environment?

-cd to the file you download or clone
+cd to the folder you download or clone

 ### 1. First - create virtual environment
 ```